Privacy Notice

 You can ask us to restrict the processing of your personal data in the following circumstances:

-• If you contest the accuracy of the data, we hold about you we will restrict the processing until the accuracy of the data has been verified
+• If you contest the accuracy of the data, we hold about you we will restrict the processing until the accuracy of the data has been verified.

-• If we are processing your data as it is necessary for the performance of a public interest task and you have objected to the processing, we will restrict processing while we consider whether our legitimate grounds for processing are overriding
+• If we are processing your data as it is necessary for the performance of a public interest task and you have objected to the processing, we will restrict processing while we consider whether our legitimate grounds for processing are overriding.

-• If we no longer need the data we hold about you, but you require the data to establish, exercise or defend a legal claim
+• If we no longer need the data we hold about you, but you require the data to establish, exercise or defend a legal claim.

 If we have disclosed the personal data in question to others, we will contact each recipient and inform them of the restriction on the processing of the personal data - unless this proves impossible or involves disproportionate effort.
-If asked to, we will also inform you about these recipients.
+If asked to, we must also inform you about these recipients.

 We will inform you if we decide to lift a restriction on processing.